Brilliant Uses for Spray Foam That Will Blow Your Mind

 There is no shortage of creative uses for spray foam, and carving it is just one of many.
 Like the toy plane pictured, you can create props, costume accessories, and decor with a little patience and ingenuity.

 Whether you’re sending something fragile in the mail or keeping valuables safe during a move, secure packing is everything.
 To protect a delicate item, simply fill a spare shopping bag half-full with spray insulation foam and place in the bottom of a box, pressing the item gently into the bag as it hardens to cushion the item.
 Repeat for the top and you have a DIY custom packaging solution that can handle the rigors of delivery.

-An ingenious way to frame your original masterpieces is with a spray foam picture frame.
+Picture frames are a popular DIY project for beginner and advance woodworkers alike, but if you want a little different take on a frame make it with spray foam.
 All you need for this one-of-a-kind craft is a little cardboard for the frame, spray foam and the spray paint of your choice.
 Use another piece of cardboard as a picture backing and use finishing nails to finish this instant art.

 Shore Up the Tub